REC FAQ - UFA Mountains

 Each season volunteer parent coaches are in great demand.
 Our intent is to provide as many players as possible the opportunity to play, therefore every season UFA has to search for additional people to coach because there are often not enough coaches to cover all of the teams.
 Prior coaching and/or soccer experience is not required.
 We encourage our coaches to attend the coaching courses offered by Georgia Soccer.
 Please click on the link below to view courses.

 Where will my player practice?

-Practices will be held at Rock Creek Sports Complex, Yahoola Creek Park, Roper Park or Fannin County Park.
+Practices will be held at Rock Creek Sports Complex, Yahoola Creek Park, Roper Park, Fannin County Park or Foster Park.
 Teams will have all of their practices at the park of their team's practice park preference.
-The practice park assignment and team assignment is based on location preference (Dawson, Lumpkin, Pickens or Fannin) selected during your registration.
+The practice park assignment and team assignment is based on location preference (Dawson, Lumpkin, Pickens, Fannin, Towns) selected during your registration.

 What day and/or time will my player’s team practice?

 The practice schedule by field can be found on the website by going to Programs>Select your County>Recreational U4-U19>Recreational Practice Schedules.